ndag/uGW/README.md

 %   res - pth-uGW-second lower bound between u1 and u2 with probability measures mu1 and mu2, respectively.
 ```
 ## ugwtlb.m
-**ugwtlb.m** is a Matlab function computing the third lower bound of uGW of two ultrametric measure spaces.
+**ugwtlb.m** is a Matlab function for computing the third lower bound of uGW of two ultrametric measure spaces.

 **Syntax:**
 ```